wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-15-gcloud-fundamentals-core-infrastructure.md

 ### 1. Cloud Run

-Cloud Run is a managed compute platform that runs stateless containers via web requests or Pub/Sub events.
+- Cloud Run is a managed compute platform that runs stateless containers via web requests or Pub/Sub events.

-Serverless compute platform
+- Serverless compute platform
   - Manages containerized applications without infrastructure overhead.

-Based on Knative (an open API and runtime environment built on Kubernetes)
+- Based on Knative (an open API and runtime environment built on Kubernetes)
   - Open-source framework for serverless workloads.

-Fast and scalable
+- Fast and scalable
   - Automatic scaling based on demand, pay-per-use pricing.

-Development workflow
+- Development workflow
   - Write application code.
 This application should start a server that listens for web requests.
-- Build container image.
+  - uild container image.
   - the container image is pushed to Artifact Registry, Deploy image to Cloud Run.

-HTTPS serving
+- HTTPS serving
   - Built-in HTTPS termination.

-Source-based deployment - make sure your container image is secure, well-configured and built in a consistent way
+- Source-based deployment - make sure your container image is secure, well-configured and built in a consistent way
   - Deploy directly from source code using Buildpacks.
   - Cloud Run handles HTTPS serving for you.

-Language support
+- Language support
   - Runs any binary compiled for Linux 64-bit, including popular languages, such as: Java, Python, Node.js, PHP, Go, and C++ and less common ones, such as: Cobol, Haskell, and Perl.
   - key is for the app to handle web requests

-Pricing
+- Pricing
   - Pay-per-use based on resource consumption and request count.

 ### 2. Development in the cloud

-Event-driven compute platform.
+- Event-driven compute platform.

-Handles event-based tasks (e.g., image processing).
+- Handles event-based tasks (e.g., image processing).

-Serverless architecture (no server management).
+- Serverless architecture (no server management).

-Pay-per-use billing based on execution time.
+- Pay-per-use billing based on execution time.

-Supports multiple programming languages (Node.js, Python, Go, Java, .NET Core, Ruby, PHP).
+- Supports multiple programming languages (Node.js, Python, Go, Java, .NET Core, Ruby, PHP).

-Triggered by Cloud Storage, Pub/Sub, or HTTP requests.
+- Triggered by Cloud Storage, Pub/Sub, or HTTP requests.

-Used for building application workflows and connecting cloud services.
+- Used for building application workflows and connecting cloud services.

 ### 3. Hello Cloud Run